 Skip to content

-For this section, let's start with a DataFrame that captures the average rating of a few movies across some states in the U.S.:
+Let's start with a dataframe that captures the average rating of a few movies across some states in the US:

 DataFrame